-4 Social Recreational and Economic Values and Uses
+4 Social, Recreational and Economic Values and Uses

-In planning the potential environmental watering actions in Table 5.2.12, Mallee CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 7.1, Mallee CMA considered how environmental flows could support values and uses, including:

-- water-based recreation (such as fishing, kayaking and swimming) - · riverside recreation and amenity (such as birdwatching, camping, photography and walking) - community events and tourism (educational opportunities, including bushwalking, birdwatching and bug hunting; local school education programs; Melbourne-based schools' educational excursions; and tours involving kayaking, bike riding and camping) - socioeconomic benefits (such as commercial beekeepers who rest bees away from horticultural orchards in native flowering trees around the lake, multiple ecotourism operators who benefit directly when the lakes contain water, social wellbeing from connecting with nature, and social gatherings).
+- · water-based recreation (such as fishing, kayaking and swimming) - riverside recreation and amenity (such as birdwatching, camping, photography and walking) - community events and tourism (educational opportunities, including bushwalking, birdwatching and bug hunting; local school education programs; Melbourne-based schools' educational excursions; and tours involving kayaking, bike riding and camping) - socioeconomic benefits (such as commercial beekeepers who rest bees away from horticultural orchards in native flowering trees around the lakes, multiple ecotourism operators who benefit directly when the lakes contain water, social wellbeing generated by connecting with nature, and social gatherings).

-The Hattah Lakes is a high-profile site to the local tourism industry providing important recreation, amenity and cultural opportunities for tourists and local community members.
+The Hattah Lakes system is a high-profile tourism destination, providing important recreation, amenity and cultural opportunities for tourists and local community members.
 It is a destination that is both recommended and promoted at the Mildura Information Centre, on the 'Visit Mildura' website and through Parks Victoria, the land manager.
-Shared benefit considerations for the 2024-25 season are presented in Table 4.1.
+Shared benefit considerations for the 2025-26 season are presented in Table 4.1.

-The condition of the Hattah Lakes icon site directly affects social and economic outcomes for businesses, residents and visitors alike.
+The condition of the Hattah Lakes directly affects social and economic outcomes for businesses, residents and visitors alike.
 When environmental conditions deteriorate, as they did during the millennium drought, the values for community deteriorated.
 Recreation and tourism-based industries suffer as visitor numbers drop, while amenity and other social and cultural values derived from the Hattah Lakes decline.
 The improvement in environmental conditions, through delivery of environmental water outside times of natural flooding, has a positive relationship on improved social and economic outcomes.
 Specifically, this creates improved amenity and recreational opportunities, as well as job and income growth in the tourism sector.